Summary

 "Latin Roots" is devastated by thundering phrases of all the instruments.

-To emerge in these storms of wagnerian intensity, the voices of our two
+To emerge in these storms of Wagnerian intensity, the voices of our two

 "actors" must scream out of their mind, abdicating to any aesthetic ambition.

-Not less appealing is the ghostly "Long Division", accompanied only by bass
+No less appealing is the ghostly "Long Division", accompanied only by bass

 and guitar.